makerdiary/nrf52840-mdk-usb-dongle/docs/CONTRIBUTING.md

-Interested in contributing to the nRF52840 Micro Dev Kit USB Dongle project?
+Interested in contributing to the nRF52840 MDK USB Dongle project?
 Want to report a bug?
 Before you do, please read the following guidelines.

 ## Got a question or problem?